ali-sadri/AgileManager/README.md

 The easiest way to call APIs is to import the project in Inellij Idea (ultimate version that supports Spring and hibernate out of the box) and run the application.

-This project is a 'work in progress' and what is pushed in so far is only the start.
+This project is 'work in progress' and what is pushed in so far is only the start.
-There will be unit testing (for at least all the controller classes) to be pushed later.
+There will be unit testing (for at least all the controller classes).
 Logging and using AspectJ is also something that I will add as I find it is needed for some actions.
 Also handling API messages that are currently plain text in the code.
 And so many other changes of course.